-In my opinion, calculator can be used in the teaching in a good way or a bad way - it all depends on the teacher's approach.
-Calculator in itself is not bad or good -- it is just a tool.
+In my opinion, a calculator can be used in the teaching in a good way or a bad way — it all depends on the teacher's approach.
+The calculator in itself is not bad nor good — it is just a tool.
 It is used a lot in today's society, so students should learn to use it by the time they finish school.

-For this reason, it is probably very wise to restrict the calculator use in the lower grades, until a child knows her basic facts and can add, subtract, multiply, and divide even large numbers with pencil & paper.
-THIS, in my opinion, can build number sense — as do mental calculations.
+For this reason, it is advisable to restrict the calculator use in the lower grades, until children know their basic facts and can add, subtract, multiply, and divide even large numbers with pencil & paper.
+THIS, in my opinion, builds number sense, as do mental calculations.

-This does not mean that you couldn't use calculator occasionally in the elementary grades for special projects or when teaching specific concepts, or for some fun.
-It could be used for example in science or geography projects, or for exploring certain new concepts, or for some number games or checking homework.
+This does not mean that you couldn't use calculator occasionally in the elementary grades for special projects, when teaching specific concepts, or for some fun.
+It could be used for example in science or geography projects, for exploring certain new concepts, for some number games, or checking homework.
 See below for some ideas.

 The discussion here does not apply to graphical calculators in high school.
-I am strongly in favor of using graphical calculators or a graphing software when studying graphing of functions and calculus.
-Even there though, one certainly needs to learn the basis of how the graphing is done on paper.
+I am strongly in favor of using graphical calculators or a graphing software when studying graphing and calculus.
+Even there though, one certainly needs to learn the basic idea of how the graphing is done on paper.

-Things to keep in mind when using calculator
+Things to keep in mind when using a calculator

 When calculator is used more freely, one should pay attention to following points:

-- Calculator is a tool to do calculations.
-So is the human mind, and paper & pencil.
-Children should be taught when to use calculator, and when mental computing (or even paper & pencil) are more effective or appropriate.
-Choosing the right 'tool' is part of effective problem-solving process.
+- The calculator is a tool to do calculations.
+So are the human mind and paper & pencil.
+Children should be taught when to use a calculator and when mental computing (or even paper & pencil) are more effective or appropriate.
+Choosing the right 'tool' is part of an effective problem-solving process.

 - It is very important that students learn how to estimate the result before doing the calculation.
-It is so very easy to make mistakes when punching in the numbers, and a student must not learn to 'rely' on the calculator without checking the reasonableness of the answer.
+It is SO easy to make mistakes when punching the numbers into a calculator.
+A student must not learn to rely on the calculator without checking that the answer is reasonable.

-- Calculator should not be used for a random trying out of all possible operations and seeing which one produces the right answer.
-It is crucial that the child understands the different mathematical operations so she knows WHEN to use which one - whether the actual calculation is done mentally, on paper, or with a calculator.
+- A calculator should not be used to try out randomly all possible operations and to check which one produces the right answer.
+It is crucial that students learn and understand the different mathematical operations so they know WHEN to use which one — and this is true whether the actual calculation is done mentally, on paper, or with a calculator.

-If you use these ideas, make sure the kids don't get the idea that calculator takes away the need to learn mental math.
-It can serve as a tool to let children explore and observe, but afterwards the teacher should explain things, justify the math rules, and put it all together.
+If you use these ideas, make sure the children don't get the idea that a calculator takes away the need to learn mental math.
+It can serve as a tool to let children explore and observe, but afterwards the teacher should explain concepts, justify the rules of math, and put it all together.

-- Let preschoolers or first graders explore numbers by adding 1 repeatedly (which can be done with first punching in 1 + 1 =, and then pressing the = button repeatedly) or subtracting 1 repeatedly.
+- Kindergartners and first graders can explore numbers by adding 1 repeatedly (which can be done with first pushing 1 + 1 = and then pressing the = button repeatedly) or subtracting 1 repeatedly.
 Observe their faces when they hit negative numbers!
 Or, let them investigate what happens to a number when you add zero to it.

-- Calculator pattern puzzles: An extension of the idea above, where first-third grade children add or subtract the same number repeatedly using a calculator.
-Children will observe patterns that emerge when you add 2 or 5 or 10 or 100 repeatedly, or will make their own "pattern puzzles" which are simply number sequences with a pattern where you omit some numbers, for example 7, 14, __, __, 35, __, 49.
+- Calculator pattern puzzles: This is an extension of the idea above, where first to third grade children add or subtract the same number repeatedly using a calculator.
+Children will observe patterns that emerge when you add, say, 2, 5, 10, or 100 repeatedly.
+For example, they can start at 17 and add 10 repeatedly or start at 149 and subtract 10 repeatedly.
+Another idea is to let children make their own "pattern puzzles", which are number sequences with a pattern where some numbers are omitted, for example 7, 14, __, __, 35, __, 49.
 The activity can connect with the idea of multiplication very easily.

-- Place value activity with calculator: Students build numbers with the calculator, for example:
+- Place value activity with a calculator: Students build numbers with the calculator, for example:

 Make a three-digit number with a 6 in the tens place; OR Make a four-digit number larger than 3,500 with a four in the ones place; OR Make a four-digit number with a 3 in the tens and a 9 in the hundreds place; etc.

-Afterwards teacher lists several on the board and discusses what the numbers that students made have in common, like all might be sixty-something etc.
+Afterwards the teacher lists several numbers on the board and discusses what the numbers that students made have in common, such as: all of the numbers are sixty-something.

-- Write number one million on the board.
+- Write the number one million on the board.
 Ask students to pick a number that they will add repeatedly with the calculator to reach one million within reasonable class time.
-If they pick small numbers like 68 or 125 they won't reach it!
-This can teach children about how vast and big the number one million is.
+If they pick small numbers, such as 68 or 125, they won't reach it!
+This can teach children how vast the number one million is.